 The Rua Augusta in central Lisbon

 Porto is the second city of Portugal and is famed for the alcoholic drink Port, which is matured in the vast cellars that line the banks of the Douro River.
-Porto is a historic city, with a completely different ambience to Lisbon, and takes around two days to fully explore while the day trips can again extend a holiday to a week.
+Porto is a historic city, with a completely different ambience to Lisbon, and takes around two days to fully explore.
+There are many enjoyable day trips which can again easily extend a holiday to a week. .
 For a guide to Porto please click here.

 The ancient Ribeira district of Porto

-Outside of these three main tourist areas visitor numbers quickly drop off but they only cover a fraction of Portugal, other highly recommended regions to explore include the Alentejo, Coimbra, Central Portugal and the Douro.
+Outside of these three main tourist areas visitor numbers quickly drop off but they only cover a small fraction of Portugal.
+Other highly recommended regions include the Alentejo, Coimbra, Central Portugal and the north of Portugal.

-The Alentejo are the arid lands of eastern Portugal that are filled with rolling hills of olive trees, fortified towns and picturesque villages.
-The Alentejo is one of the most traditional regions of Portugal and the infections unhurried pace of life is far removed from hectic life style of the cities or the Algarve.
+The Alentejo are the arid lands of eastern Portugal, which are filled with rolling hills of olive trees, fortified towns and picturesque villages.
+The Alentejo is one of the most traditional regions of Portugal and the infections unhurried pace of life is far removed from hectic cities or the Algarve.
 There are many historic towns in the Alentejo and the region is ideal for a touring holiday.
 Standout towns include Evora and Elvas; Evora is a pretty walled city while Elvaz is a heavily fortified town that defended Portugal from Spanish aggression.
 For a guide to Evora please click here.

 Coimbra is the fascinating university city of Portugal and is one of the oldest universities in the world.
 Coimbra comprises of narrow cobbled streets that lead up from the river up to the university complex.
 In these alleys students, with their distinctive black gowns, can be spied rushing to classes or lounging in the cafes.
 For a guide to Coimbra please click here.